cockpit-project/cockpit-project.github.io/external/bots/README.md

 progress and at the end there will be links to commits with the new images.
 You can then include these commits into the pull request in any way you like.

-If you are certain about the changes to the images, it is probably a good idea to make a dedicated pull request just for the images.
-That pull request can then hopefully be merged faster.
-If instead the images are created on the main feature pull request and sit there for a long time, they might cause annoying merge conflicts.